johnmberger/angulaReddit/readme.md

 # AngularJS Reddit Clone

-This reddit clone a has posts, comments, searching, sorting, animations, and more!
+This reddit clone has posts, comments, searching, sorting, animations, and more! g